When it comes to drinking, most dogs aren't very picky. Slimy water bowl, muddy puddle — even an open toilet bowl will do in a pinch.

 Because today's domestic cat evolved from desert-dwelling ancestors, they have a low thirst drive, according to WebMD.

 “We know that a cat’s sensitivity to thirst is blunted compared to a dog,” Linda P. Case, M.S., author of "The Cat: Its Behavior, Nutrition, and Health," tells the website.
-“They don't voluntarily drink water like a dog would.”
-And because they don't drink enough and they naturally produce very concentrated urine “we're setting them up for urinary tract problems when their diet is low in liquids.”
+“They don't [all] voluntarily drink water like a dog would.”
+And because some cats don't always drink enough and cats naturally produce very concentrated urine “we're setting them up for urinary tract problems when their diet is low in liquids.”

 The experts recommend preventing problems by feeding at least some canned cat food.